andygill/haverscript/README.md

 Models

-* Add support for the OpenAI API.
+* Add support for the OpenAI API, and other APIs.
 * Introduce pseudo-models for tasks such as random selection.

 External Artifacts

 * Enable image input for multi-modal models during chats.
-* Provide an API for tool integration.
+* Provide an API for LLM-based function calls.
 * Incorporate Retrieval-Augmented Generation (RAG) capabilities.

 Interface

-* Develop a Gradio interface for replaying scripts and monitoring LLM usage.
+* Develop a [gradio](https://www.gradio.app/) interface for replaying scripts and monitoring LLM usage.

 LLM Hacking